Lassen County Uber Accident Lawyers

 - If you can, move to safety, especially if there’s still an immediate risk of danger.
 Stay away from oncoming traffic.

 - Assess yourself for injuries.
-If you feel pain in the neck, back, chest, or abdomen, avoid moving too much and call 911.
+If you experience pain in the neck, back, chest, or abdomen, try to minimize movement and call 911.
 Pain in these areas could indicate a spinal injury, broken rib, or internal organ injury.

 - Call the local police and report the accident.
 This ensures an official incident report is created and filed.